iotaledger/iota-identity-tutorial/README.md

 ### IOTA Identity WASM

 Within the following code examples you will utilize the [WASM binding of the IOTA Identity framework](https://github.com/iotaledger/identity.rs/tree/dev/bindings/wasm/examples) to solve the problem described below:
-> Alice recently graduated from the University of Oslo with a Bachelors Degree in Computer Science.
-Now she wants to apply for a remote job at the IOTA Foundation and needs to digitally prove the existence of her degree.
+> Alice recently graduated from the University of Oslo with a Bachelors of Computer Science.
+Now she wants to apply for a remote job at the IOTA Foundation and needs to digitally prove the existence and validity of her degree.
 What she needs is an immutable and verifiable credential, which has been approved by both the University of Oslo and herself, before presenting it to her possible new employer.

 As described [here](https://www.iota.org/solutions/digital-identity), IOTA Identity builds on the W3C's proposed standards for a digital identity framework and thus is based on three roles:
 - Holder (Alice)